aqjune/hol-light-materials/README.md

 The OCaml REPL does not accept arrow keys by default.
 To resolve this. you can use ledit (https://opam.ocaml.org/packages/ledit/) and use ledit ocaml instead. ledit can be installed using either apt install ledit or opam install ledit, then do `export LINE_EDITOR=ledit` before calling `hol.sh`.

+For checkpointing, DMTCP is recommended (README of HOL Light has more instructions).
+Once `dmtcp_restart_script.sh` is created, you can create multiple instances of HOL Light by starting the script with distinct ports `-p <port number>`.

 ## Editors

 - VSCode: [vscode-hol-light](https://github.com/monadius/vscode-hol-light) is available at VSCode Marketplace.